Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Student Objective Derivation

 We denote $R\left(\mathbf{z}_t,t\right):=\log \mathbf{q}_\nu\left(\mathbf{z}_t,t\right)-\log \mathbf{q}_\theta\left(\mathbf{z}_t,t\right)$.
 Incorporating \eqref{eq:objective_kl}-(\ref{eq:exp_t1}), we finally derive the objective:

 where step $(i)$ substitutes \eqref{eq:exp_t1} into the time-weighted IKL integral and uses Fubini/Tonelli theorem to swap $\nabla_\nu$ and $\int_0^1 \mathrm{d} t$.

 \end{proof}

-\begin{remark} In practice, this is approximated using a Monte Carlo estimator.
+\begin{remark} In practice, the objective in~\eqref{eq:objective-ikl} is approximated using a Monte Carlo estimator.
 The integral over time $t$ is replaced with an expectation over a sampling distribution $\pi(t)$, resulting in a single expectation over all random variables $(t, \mathbf{x}, \mathbf{z}_t)$.
 This unified expectation is then estimated by taking the sample mean over a mini-batch of size $N$:

 This final expression is the practical Monte Carlo estimator of the full gradient.
 Conceptually, the gradient is a single expectation over all random variables $(t, \mathbf{x}, \mathbf{z}_t)$, and this estimator approximates that expectation by taking the sample mean over a mini-batch drawn from the respective distributions. \end{remark}